Machine-learning based flow field estimation using floating sensor locations: Conclusions

 \section{Conclusions}

 We have proposed a novel method to estimate flow velocity fields using only floating sensor locations based on machine learning (ML) techniques.
 The ML model is supposed to generate the estimated velocity fields so that the time variation of sensor locations in those fields is consistent with the given data.
-In this method, no governing equations for fluid flows or ground-truth velocity fields are required, which is attractive for practical applications.
-The present method is validated using two examples: the two-dimensional forced homogeneous isotropic turbulence and the two-dimensional ocean currents.
-The accuracy and the practicality are demonstrated through the investigations of the estimation performance, the dependence on the number of sensors, and the robustness to noise.
-Moreover, the validation reveals that the present method can estimate the major flow structures with only a few sensors.
+This method can be used without knowing either ground-truth velocity fields or governing equations for fluid flows, which is attractive for practical applications.
+The present method is validated using three examples: the two-dimensional flow around a circular cylinder, the two-dimensional forced homogeneous isotropic turbulence, and the two-dimensional ocean currents.
+The estimation performance and practicality are demonstrated through the investigations of the dependence on the number of sensors, time intervals, and the noise in the sensor location data.
+These results and the comparison with the existing methods show that the present method has excellent performance and practical robustness without any assumption for governing equations for fluid flows.
+Furthermore, the validation reveals that the present method can estimate the major flow structures with only a few sensors.
 We consider that it is because the ML model can learn the steady flow structures over the entire dataset of sensor locations.

-In future, we believe that the present method would be further promised if the validation using actual floating sensors could be experimentally conducted.
+In future, we aim to apply the present method to the reconstruction of three-dimensional flow fields.We also believe that the present method would be further promised if the validation using actual floating sensors could be experimentally conducted.